bmolnar91/workbook/module_web_with_python.md

 Scrum Master: - The team's coach, and helps Scrum practitioners achieve their highest level of performance. - In the Scrum process, a Scrum Master differs from a traditional project manager in many ways, including that this role does not provide day-to-day direction to the team and does not assign tasks to individuals. - A good ScrumMaster shelters the team from outside distractions, allowing team members to focus maniacally during the sprint on the goal they have selected. - While the Scrum Master focuses on helping the team be the best that it can be, the product owner works to direct the team to the right goal.
 The product owner does this by creating a compelling vision of the product, and then conveying that vision to the team through the product backlog.

-Product Owner: - Responsible for prioritizing the backlog during Scrum development, to ensure it’s up to par as more is learned about the system being built, its users, the team and so on.
+Product Owner: - Responsible for prioritizing the backlog during Scrum development, to ensure it's up to par as more is learned about the system being built, its users, the team and so on.

 Scrum Team: - Although individuals may join the team with various job titles, in Scrum, those titles are insignificant.
 Scrum methodology states that each person contributes in whatever way they can to complete the work of each sprint. - This does not mean that a tester will be expected to re-architect the system; individuals will spend most (and sometimes all) of their time working in whatever discipline they worked before adopting the agile Scrum model.
 But with Scrum, individuals are expected to work beyond their preferred disciplines whenever doing so would be for the good of the team.